HendEmad/HendEmad/README.md

 If you're working on a project that aligns with my areas of interest, or if you're interested in discussing collaborations and sharing knowledge, let's connect and make a positive impact together!
 --->

 Hend is a teaching and research assistant who has recently graduated from the Faculty of Engineering, Electronics and Communication department, with an excellent academic record (GPA: 3.43), ranked 7th among her peers.
-Here is an overview of her self-learning journey:

-* 2021: Initiated learning C++ fundamentals, including STL, basic OOP, and data structures.
-Additionally, she practiced problem-solving on CodeForces.

-* 2022: Delved into algorithms and honed problem-solving abilities on HackerRank, earning basic and intermediate problem-solving certificates.
-Concurrently, she pursued data analysis, learned through Udacity and Coursera specializations, and completed projects utilizing Python, SQL, and Tableau.
-Moreover, she ventured into teaching international students probability, SQL, and statistics as a data analysis instructor, while landing her first internship in data science.

-* 2023 (Graduation Project - Embedded AI Medical Quadcopter): During her final year, she immersed herself in learning the YOLO algorithm and its applications.
-Additionally, explored path-planning and path-finding algorithms, and complemented courses in machine learning and motion planning.
-Furthermore, she landed her first job as a CS teaching and research assistant at Nile University.

-* 2024: Currently deepening her learning in C++ and enhancing problem-solving skills through LeetCode practice and games implementation.
-Engaged in research focused on algorithm optimization, and started to work as a C++ instructor at Route.
+She  works  no as a teaching assistant at the Faculty of Information Technology and Computer Science at Nile University.
+In addition to her work as a C++ instructor at Route.
+[For a detailed self-learning journey starting in 2021](https://github.com/HendEmad/HendEmad/blob/main/Details.md).

 <!--- 📫 How to reach me: